anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Recall that for certificate enrollment it is crucial to authenticate the entity requesting the certificate.
-Checking both the identity and the authorization of the requester is the job of a registration authority (RA).
+Checking both the identity and the authorization of the requester is the responsibility of a registration authority (RA).
-With BRSKI-EST, there is only one RA instance, co-located with the registrar.

-The certification request of the pledge is signed using its IDevID secret.
+In BRSKI-AE the certification request of the pledge is additionally signed using its IDevID secret.
 It can be validated by the target domain (e.g., by the domain registrar) using the trust anchor of the pledge manufacturer, which needs to pre-installed in the domain.
+This validation can be done independent of the transport used.

 For enrolling devices with LDevID certificates, BRSKI specifies how Enrollment over Secure Transport (EST) {{RFC7030}} can be used.